Waste is collected on a weekly basis.

 - pet bedding, faeces and cat litter

-- cooking oil - this can be recycled at the Household Waste Recycling Centres
+- Cooking oil – this can be recycled at the HWRC

 Veolia collect around 31,000 tonnes of recycling and 42,000 tonnes of rubbish from homes in Southend every year.

-There are around 60,000 houses (not including blocks of flats) and we visit them all over just four days, every week of the year.
+There are around 60,000 houses (not including blocks of flats) and Veolia visit them all over four days, every week of the year.

-Once the lorry is full, it takes the material to the Waste Transfer Station off Eastern Avenue.
-Here, it is tipped into separate containers so that it can be collected and taken elsewhere for recycling, composting or disposal.
+Once the lorry is full, it will take the waste to the Waste Transfer Station at Eastern Avenue.